-What made me choose cooking, and more to the point, healthy cooking, as a profession?
+What made me choose cooking as a profession?

 I was equipped with a set of tools that seemed designed more to tie your hands behind your back than to help you hone any skills.
 I was subsisting on an almost unimaginably low budget; the scantest and most rudimentary utensils (one leaky gas range, 1 battered skillet, one warped pot, one overheating toaster, one cracked blender, and very little else if anything).
 To top it all off, a room so cramped that if your toast went a shade beyond dark, the dorm security crew would be pounding at your door.

 I had no knowledge of food and cooking other than the inescapable memories of modest but fabulous home meals prepared daily by my mother (the original and enduring healthy cooking master!).
 Besides., think about it: How do poor people cook all these wonderful meals every day of their lives?

 I trust you get the picture!

 There’s only one missing link in the chain I have described, and it’s the link that provides the answer.
 No matter how much of a pauper I was, never having ever eaten any junk food, I knew that food had to be nutritious no matter what.
 And that nutritious food needed not be expensive.
 Even if it meant a sliced tomato and a wedge of avocado on whole grain bread, which, by the way, is currently all the rage.
 Looks like I was always ahead of my time!